appsody/website/content/docs/getting-started/installation.md

 You can install Appsody on your system in a few easy steps by using our binary packages, which are available for macOS&reg;, Ubuntu, Red Hat Enterprise Linux (RHEL), and Windows&reg;.

+Alternatively, if you would like to build the binaries from source code, please take a look at [Building from Source] (https://github.com/appsody/appsody/blob/master/build.md).
+If you would like to download a pre-built binary, you will also need to download the [appsody-controller](https://github.com/appsody/controller/releases).

 ## Requirements
 - A working internet connection
 - Appsody depends on Docker so ensure that you have [Docker](https://docs.docker.com/get-started/) installed and the Docker daemon is running on your system.